 → (Volgograd)

-Mamaev Kurgan and the sculpture "Motherland" is the central height of Russia, a holy place for all the people of a vast country that defeated fascism.
+Mamayev Kurgan and the sculpture "Motherland" - the central height of Russia, Holy place for all the people of a huge country that defeated fascism.

 → (Murmansk)